 Favorite Movie?
 Big Fish or (You might have guessed it) Dead Poet’s Society and The Hours (Again with Virginia Woolf!), but there are many others.

-Favorite TV Shows?
-Admittedly I don’t watch much, but two foot surgeries a few years ago made me sit down long enough to fall in love with CSI (Los Angeles, not that Miami crap), Without a Trace and the shenanigans of Boston Legal.
+Admittedly I don’t watch much, but two foot surgeries a few years ago made me sit down long enough to fall in love with CSI (LA, the original, not that Miami crap), Without a Trace and the shenanigans of Boston Legal.
 I miss that show!
 I also enjoy Brothers and Sisters and LOST, and I think that BBC America is a godsend.

 Okay, I’ve bored you enough.
 I can’t believe you actually read all of this.
 Don’t you have a life?
 For the rest of the story go back to the home page of the blog and for links to my loves and interests see the Father, Birder and Poet tabs on the top of the page.